Atlanta Grandparent & Third-Party Rights Attorneys

 What Are Grandparents Rights in Georgia?

 The state of Georgia recognizes that grandparents often play an important part in their grandchildren’s lives.
 When that relationship is halted due to some change in the child’s circumstances, it can have a negative effect on the child.
-Thus, In Georgia, grandparents can seek both custody and visitation rights for a grandchild.
+Thus, in Georgia, grandparents can seek both custody and visitation rights for a grandchild.

 Please note that the state does not allow this when a child lives with both parents and the family remains intact.